-5 Energy Wasters to Look Out for This Summer
+5 Energy Wasters to Look Out for In The Summer

 We like to go into summer with an energy-saving mindset.
 It's not always easy to know how you can save energy, so we compiled a list of our top 5 wasters to look out for: